a-khanal/EdGen/README.md

 .

 source ./environment.csh (own version of environment variables for setting CLAS software in ifarm.
-It uses the latest version of root 5.34.34)
+It uses the latest version of root 5.34.34).
+This is not needed:
+1) OUTSIDE THE JLAB FARM
+2) IN THE JLAB FARM IF YOU DON'T NEED BOS SUPPORT (you are using gemc, for example)

 Install
 -------